percona/pbm-docs/docs/features/selective-backup.md

 !!! admonition "Version added: [2.1.0](../release-notes/2.1.0.md)"

 You can back up and restore sharded collections.
-During backup, `pbm-agents` on each shard save the documents for the specified databases/collections and the oplog for the whole data set.
-A `pbm-agent` on the config server replica set saves the metadata documents from the `config` database that refer to the specified namespaces.
+During backup, `pbm-agents` on each shard save the documents for the specified databases/collections and the full oplog for the period of the backup process.
+A `pbm-agent` on the config server replica set saves router config documents from the `config` database required for restoring the selected namespaces.

 During the restore, the reverse process occurs: